yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     > **Note**: For this lab, the DR site is configured with a single SQL Server VM.
 Using a load balancer is therefore not strictly required.
 However, it allows the DR site to be extended to include its own HA cluster if needed.

 3. Return to your browser tab containing your Bastion session with **SQLVM1**.
-(If you have closed the tab, reconnect using Azure Bastion with username `demouser@contoso.com` and password `Demo!pass123`.)
+(If you have closed the tab, reconnect using Azure Bastion with username `adadmin@contoso.ins` and password `Demo!pass123`.)

 4. On **SQLVM1**, use **Windows PowerShell** to execute the following command.
 This command will add **SQLVM3** as a node in the existing Windows Server Failover Cluster.